pmartinolli/TTTTRPG/README.md

 - Draw different kind of lines for better understanding of links.
 - Use sans-serif font for better readability.
 - Change the font/color/background of the name of items with a cover picture for better readability.

-## Long term goal

-This timeline is a part of the « [On the Shoulders of Dwarves](http://zotrpg.blogspot.com/search/label/on%20the%20shoulders%20of%20dwarves) »[(fr)](https://jdr.hypotheses.org/category/sur-les-epaules-des-nains) set of projects.
-I would kike to work on the taxonomy of relations between cultural published games and this project is a first draft and essay.
-My ambition is to design a whole phylomemetic system to track evolution of ideas.
-I will use the TTRPG published products as subject because it is offering a clear, defined and accessible set of items.

 ## Acknowledgements